 The FMCSA has finalized its revisions to the Hours of Service rules on June 1, 2020.
 The changes to Hours of Service are listed below to help prepare drivers for the new rules.

-The changes go into effect on September 29, 2020.
-Zonar will update its ELD software to reflect the revisions at that time.
+The changes went into effect on September 29, 2020.
+Zonar updated its ELD software to reflect the revisions at that time.

 |Provision||Current Requirements||Final Rule & Impacts|